dylan-wolf/Dylan-Wolf/README.md

 ### Bienvenue,

-I am a technical writer.
-Currently, I am pursuing a Master’s degree in Mathematics at night while working during the day.
-I am a high achieving scholar with an old-fashioned notion of hard work.
-I have studied computer science for more than four years as a student, tutor, and autodidact.
-I am passionate about technology, software development, and I thrive in new environments.
+Currently, I am pursuing a Master’s degree in Mathematics at night while working during the day as a technical writer and frontend developer.
+I am interested in mathematical climate modeling with a focus on atmospheric modeling.
+I have studied computer science for more than six years as a student, tutor, and autodidact.

+I am currently learning about mathematical modeling methods, atmospheric physics, and algorithms.

 <!--